RaffelRavionaldo/Cutting-Pose-Detection/README.md

 for CNN and DNN, you must download the JSON file too because the JSON file saves my CNN/DNN architecture.

-For the video demo of the work, visit this link : https://drive.google.com/drive/folders/15A0Btp7llxlFWEHZBADPnHOoAOsgmNEd?usp=sharing
+For the video result of the work, visit this link : https://drive.google.com/drive/folders/15A0Btp7llxlFWEHZBADPnHOoAOsgmNEd?usp=sharing

 -------------------------------------------------------------------------------------------------------------------------------